 The best way to do this — and to remain flexible — is with an “optimized” open source platform.
 Choosing the right platform is critical to provide “business agility”5.
 Ok, sounds good, but how?

 Over the years, developers have evolved toward integrating open source software as a basis for unique solutions.
 In fact, this is how system architecture typically gets started.
 Splicer follows that tradition by generating a custom, mobile architecture that you can then build upon.
 Splicer also generates React.js forms and features a custom, model-specific, data admin console, which will give you a solid start if you need to build a web interface to your mobile data.
 We use well-established, well-known, stable, J2EE-compatible pieces such as Spring and Hibernate that are already being used in java-based enterprises — for ultimate compatibility — with the goal of a common model to support cross platform mobile development.
 And the open source CAM GUI uses simple stylesheets for customized form generation.

 At Splicer, we automate the most complicated pieces — the data models, associated APIs, and Object-Relational fetching.
 Then we deliver an open source stack that populates these models with data.
-So instead of committing to an entire platform as suggested in the articles, you can pick whatever “best of breed” tools you wish for further optimization.
+So instead of committing to a closed enterprise mobile app development platform as suggested in the articles, you can pick whatever “best of breed” tools you wish for components like web forms or even open source mobile app forms.
 Since integration can consume as much at 80% of the development effort, Splicer automates that expensive piece.
 This provides the most effective leverage while allowing your team to continue coding as they normally do.
 Splicer is a simple and effective way to dramatically increase your productivity without sacrificing control, nor learning a whole new set of development tools.

 – Client data models are native and accessible from all client code